emmajanedrews/base-template/_drafts/exciting-news-from-the-dave-hooke-team.md

 {% include youtube.html %}

-Our team has an exciting announcement to share with you all: We’re joining Keller Williams!
-Let’s take a look at what this change will mean moving forward.
+<center>Our team has an exciting announcement to share with you all: We’re joining Keller Williams!
+Let’s take a look at what this change will mean moving forward.</center>

 The Dave Hooke Team has had an exciting few weeks.
 Right now we’re in the middle of a long-awaited transition, so I’m excited to share the news about this change with you today.&nbsp;